 The beneficiaries of TAIEX assistance include those sectors who have a role to play in the beneficiary countries in the transposition, implementation and enforcement of EU legislation or in the case of the ENPI countries, in deepening economic and political cooperation by sharing the experience gained during the enlargement process.
 The main target groups are:

-- Civil servants working in public administrations; at national and sub-national level and in associations of local authorities;
+- Civil servants working in public administrations at national level;

 - The Judiciary and Law Enforcement authorities;